 The students each wrote out 447+46 in erasable marker right on the surface of the tables, and added the digits together.
 They remembered to carry the one.

 “I like this,” Justin exclaimed at one point.

-At a middle table, Jaquin and Linda (pictured above and below) puzzled through how much a family earned annually.
+At a middle table, Jaquin and Linda (pictured above and below) puzzled through a tougher problem of how much a family earned annually.
 The problem said that a girl earned $720 a month and that her father earned three times as much.

 Jaquin started off by drawing four blocks, each representing $720.
 He knew he could add them together to figure out how much the family made each month, or he could multiply them as a shortcut.

 But Inga asked them to make sure they looked at what the problem wanted them to solve.
 “What would that tell me?” she asked, as the two students arrived at $2,880.
 “Let’s go back and read the question.”